CEA-MetroCarac/PySSPFM/doc/README.md

 </p>

 <p align="justify" width="100%">
-The direction of vertical polarization (a purely ferroelectric effect) induced in the material is contingent on the applied voltage between the tip and the material's bottom electrode.
+The direction of vertical polarization (let's approximate that it's a purely ferroelectric effect) induced in the material is contingent on the applied voltage between the tip and the material's bottom electrode.
 Voltages greater in magnitude than the low and high coercive voltages of the hysteresis are referred to as low and high voltages, respectively.
 Two scenarios are then distinguished: one for the grounded tip case and the other for the grounded bottom case.
 The diagram below summarizes the direction of polarization concerning the applied voltage for both cases:
 </p>

 <p align="center" width="100%">